bmndc/nokia-leo/root.md

 - a Nokia 6300 4G (excl.
 TA-1324), Nokia 8000 4G, Nokia 2720 Flip, Nokia 800 Tough or Alcatel Go Flip 3;
 - an USB cable capable of transferring data (EDL cables should also work);
 - MBN programmer file for your phone: [6300 4G and 8000 4G], [2720 Flip], [800 Tough] or Go Flip 3 ([AT&T/Cricket], [T-Mobile/Metro/Rogers]);
-- edl.py to read and write system partitions: [bkerler's edl.py v3.1] for 8000 4G/6300 4G, [andybalholm's edl] for 2720 Flip/800 Tough/Go Flip 3;
+- `edl.py` to read and write system partitions in EDL mode: [bkerler's edl.py v3.1] for 8000 4G/6300 4G, [andybalholm's edl] for 2720 Flip/800 Tough/Go Flip 3;
-	- QFIL or Qualcomm Product Support Tools (QPST) can be used as well, but I wil
+	- QFIL or Qualcomm Product Support Tools (QPST) can be used as well, but this guide will not cover them
-- required for 6300 4G/8000 4G: [Gerda Recovery image file] ([backup]) for the Nokia 8110 4G, since the firehose loader above has a reading bug, we'll use this to access ADB from Recovery mode and get the boot partition from there;
+- required for the 6300 4G and 8000 4G: [Gerda Recovery image file] (backup: [one], [two]) for the Nokia 8110 4G, since the programmer above has a reading bug, we'll use this to access ADB from Recovery mode and get the boot partition from there;
 - Python and `pip` for `edl.py` to work (setup guide can be found for each OS below);
-	- Don't have an Internet connection?
-Download and install manually from PyPI: [pyusb], [pyserial], [keystone-engine], [capstone], [docopt]
+	- If you want to download and install packages manually from PyPI: [pyusb], [pyserial], [keystone-engine], [capstone], [docopt], [setuptools]
-- [Android Debug Bridge (ADB)] to read the boot image in Gerda Recovery (see [Sideloading and debugging/WebIDE])
+- [Android Debug Bridge (ADB)] tool to read the boot image in Gerda Recovery (see [Sideloading and debugging third-party applications] for instructions on using ADB)

+*Windows users also have to download and install:*
-- Windows: Qualcomm driver to contact the phone in EDL mode (included in the `edl.py` package)
+- Qualcomm driver to contact the phone in EDL mode (included in the `edl.py` package)
-- Windows: latest version of [Zadig] to configure `libusb-win32` driver; do NOT use the older version bundled as it has less chances of success
+- latest version of [Zadig] to configure `libusb-win32`/`libusb0` driver; do NOT use the older version bundled in `edl.py` as it has less chances of success

+*macOS users also have to download and install:*
-- macOS: [Homebrew] to quickly set up Python, ADB, `libusb` and configure the environment for EDL tools (setup guide can be found below)
+- [Homebrew] to quickly set up Python, ADB, `libusb` and configure the environment for EDL tools (setup guide can be found below)
 	- *Python 2.7 bundled with macOS 10.8 to 12 is NOT recommended for following this guide.*

-- **If you're going the automatic boot partition patching and compilation via Docker route (only recommended for 5-6 year old computers):**
+**If you're going the automatic boot partition patching and compilation via Docker route (only recommended for 5-6 year old computers):**
 - [Git] to clone/download the repository of the patcher tool to your computer;
 - Docker Compose to provide the environment for the patcher tool to work (included in [Docker Desktop])
 - Windows: WSL2 with [Linux kernel update package] installed (to install WSL2, turn on Virtualization in BIOS, then open Command Prompt with administrative rights and type `wsl --install`)

-- **If you're going the extracting and manual editing by hand route:**
+**If you're going the extracting and manual editing by hand route:**
 - Android Image Kitchen v3.8 ([Windows], [macOS/Linux])
 - on Windows 10 pre-1809: [Notepad++] to edit files while [preserving line endings]
 - (optional) [Java Runtime Environment] to properly sign the boot image with AVBv1

 andybalholm's EDL cannot be used on 8000 4G and 6300 4G due to structural changes within GPT, which will result in an error `AttributeError: 'gpt' object has no attribute 'partentries'.
 Did you mean: 'num_part_entries'?`. **Do note that the command structures used between bkerler's and andybalholm's are different, which we'll mention below.**